NSS-SE-Jumpstart/curriculum/sessions/session2/prework/if_statements.md

 ## `if/else`

-Here's some code tha makes a decision based on some user input.
+Here's some code that makes a decision based on some user input.

 ```python
 best_color = input("What is the best color? ")